r1qk/r1qk/README.md

 Nowadays, I started do study Computer Science, on FIAP (Faculdade de Informática e Administração Paulista), and with that, I also studying some programming languages from the beggining, like Python and C. I'm also studying about Git and Github by Alura!

-- 📚 I'm learning Python, C ang git.
+- 📚 I'm learning Python, C ang Git.
 - 🖥️ I'm studying Computer Science, on Fiap
 - 📩 My contact: riquelmesmatamoh@gmail.com